thecodingmachine/kickoff-docker-php/README.md

 **Note:** the name of an external network have to follow this format: `{projectfoldername}_{env}`.
 The `{env}` value must match the value specified in the considered `Makefile` and the `{projectfoldername}` value must match the project folder name without special characters, spaces, punctuations and so on.

-You're structure now looks like:
+You're structure now looks like this:

 ```
 - nginx-custom.conf